14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 • Flights: Frankfurt, Istanbul and London have the most direct flights to Dubrovnik for international travel.
 If you’re travelling from the USA, please be aware that direct flights are few and far between.
 It would be much cheaper to fly to those three cities on a connecting flight!

-Note: During winter and spring, flight travel to Dubrovnik may be more expensive due to less activity in the airspace—Winter especially, with flights being a rarity due to less demand for the festive months.
+Note: During winter and spring, flight travel to Dubrovnik is more expensive due to less activity in the airspace.
+Especially in winter, with flight prices skyrocketing due to less demand for flight travel to Croatia for the festive months.

 • By ferry: Dubrovnik is conveniently located by a port, making ferry travel popular.
-You can travel from many Croatian cities – even from countries like Italy, going over the Adriatic Sea.
+You can travel to many Croatian cities – even from countries like Italy- by going over the Adriatic Sea.

 • Coach: For coach travel, consider using budget-friendly services like FlixBus.
 They offer affordable fares for long distances.
 Great for those visiting from places like Split or Kotor in Montenegro.